hadar-hai/deep-learn-project/README.md

 # Elephant Image Classification: ViT vs CNN

-This project focuses on evaluating Convolutional Neural Networks (CNN) and Visual Transformers (ViT) for image classification tasks, specifically distinguishing between Asian elephants and African elephants.
+This project focuses on evaluating Convolutional Neural Networks (CNN) and Vision Transformers (ViT) for image classification tasks, specifically distinguishing between Asian elephants and African elephants.
 Leveraging transfer learning with pre-trained models, we aim to achieve accurate analysis and classification of images depicting these majestic creatures.
 By utilizing publicly available datasets, this project contributes to elephant conservation and research efforts.

 ## Overview

-The main contribution of the project lies in the evaluation and comparison of different models, particularly focusing on CNN models: MobileNet V3 Large, ResNet50, and Visual Transformers (ViT) models: ViT-b-16 and DINOv2 for image classification tasks, specifically distinguishing between Asian elephants and African elephants.
+The main contribution of the project lies in the evaluation and comparison of different models, particularly focusing on CNN models: MobileNet V3 Large, ResNet50, and Vision Transformers (ViT) models: ViT-b-16 and DINOv2 for image classification tasks, specifically distinguishing between Asian elephants and African elephants.

 ### Key Findings